College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-Located in the suburb of Santa Fe, SFCC is a public college with a small student population.
-This college ranks 13th out of 23 colleges for overall quality in the state of New Mexico.
+Located in the small suburb of Santa Fe, SFCC is a public college with a small student population.
+This college ranks 13th out of 23 schools for overall quality in the state of New Mexico.

-There were about 42 nursing students who graduated with this degree at SFCC in the most recent data year.
-Soon after graduation, nursing degree recipients typically make around $62,248 in their early careers.
+There were approximately 32 nursing students who graduated with this degree at SFCC in the most recent year we have data available.
+After graduating, nursing degree recipients usually earn an average of $62,248 at the beginning of their careers.

 More information about a degree in nursing from Santa Fe Community College